bonny-walter/DevOps-Resources/TERRAFORM/EKS/README.md

     3- Associated VPC, Internet Gateway, Security Groups, and Subnets 4- Associated IAM Roles and Policies

-### Define VPC:
-### """It is recommended to launch your EKS worker nodes in a separate VPC.
-       It enables you to launch worker nodes into a virtual network that you've defined."""
+ """It is recommended to launch your EKS worker nodes in a separate VPC.it enables you to launch worker nodes into a virtual network that you've defined."""

 ### The VPC includes public subnet, gateway, routes, route tables, and security groups.